slu-openGIS/STL_DEMOGRAPHY_NhoodPop/README.md

 The same process was used to create counts for white and black residents by neighborhood.
 Note that, in 1940, the Census counted only white and non-white residents.

-The two data frames, one for the historical data (1940-2000) and one for the modern data (2010-2017) were then combined and written to the file found at `data/clean/STL_PopByNhood.csv`.
+The two data frames, one for the historical data (1940-2000) and one for the modern data (2010-2017) were then combined and written.
 All `R` code is found in `docs/buildPop.Rmd` and `docs/buildRace.Rmd`.
 All original source data can be found in `data/spatial/` and `data/tabular`.

 ## Results
 ### Data